AGEH Gymnastikos B.C.

 AGEH Gymnastikos B.C. is a Greek professional basketball club that is located in Chalkida, Greece.

 History

 AGEH Gymnastikos was founded in 1976, as AGE Chalkida.
 In 2010, it merged with Gymnastikos Syllogos Chalkida, to form AGEH Gymnastikos.
 The club competed in the Greek 2nd Division, during the period 2001–2008.
 In the 2008–09 and 2009-10 seasons, the club was relegated in two straight seasons, and ended up in the Greek local regional divisions.

 In 2013, the club was dissolved because of financial problems.
 The club returned in 2017.

+On September 25, 2025, the club was merged with Ermis Schimatari and will participate to the Greek Elite League.

 Arena

 AGEH plays its home games at the Tasos Kampouris Kanithou Indoor Hall, which is also located on the island of Euboea, in Chalcis, and has a seating capacity of 1,620 people.